 You should also consider creating small, eye-catching flyers that you can place at the POS, or slip into your customers’ shopping bags.
-Highlight the discount or incentive you are offering, and once again include the instructions to sign-up to the list.
+Highlight the discount or incentive you are offering, and once again include the instructions to signup to the list.

 Quality over quantity

 One of the key things to remember when building your email list is that it is not about the number of contacts you have, it is about the quality.
 It’s better to have 150 quality engaged contacts who are interested in your products, than 1000 contacts who won’t even open your emails.
-This is why you should never purchase an email list, particularly as there are now new GDPR regulations which I will cover in the next section.
+This is why you should never purchase an email list, particularly as there are now new GDPR regulations which we will cover in the next section.

 The new GDPR Regulations

 It’s important that when we talk about email marketing that we touch a little on the General Data Protection Regulations (GDPR).
-This regulation says that you cannot send email marketing to individuals unless they have opted-in to receive your communications when they signed up to your mailing list.
+This regulation states that you cannot send email marketing to individuals unless they have opted-in to receive your communications when they signed up to your mailing list.
 The regulation applies to any organisation processing personal data of EU citizens, and requires consent for every usage of personal data including name, email address, address, phone number, social media accounts and IP addresses.

 Now that you’ve tackled the difficulties of building your list, it’s time to move onto getting the most out of those valuable contacts you have stored.
 To do this, you need to devise a clear strategy.
 The strategy should include crucial details such as your choice of list segmentation, the type of content you intend to send out, and the timing and frequency of send.
-It’s a good idea to create an email marketing content calendarso that you can set up your campaigns more strategically.
+It’s a good idea to create an email marketing content calendar so that you can set up your campaigns more strategically.

-Lots of planning and preparation needs to be put in at this stage, so in the next section we will walk through the key considerations to prevent your emails from flopping.
+Lots of planning and preparation needs to be put in at this stage, so in the next section, we will walk through the key considerations to prevent your emails from flopping.

 In order to run a successful series of email marketing campaigns, you need to differentiate the content that you put out to create interest and excitement.
-If you just keep churning out the exact same product focused email week after week, your subscribers will switch off and may potentially unsubscribe from your list.
-Instead, you should mix up your email content by providing inspiration, informative pieces and exciting new products.
+If you just keep churning out the exact same product-focused email week after week, your subscribers will switch off and may potentially unsubscribe from your list.
+Instead, you should mix up your email content by providing inspiration, informative pieces, and exciting new products.
 Avoid focusing all of your attention on the hard sell and focus on building relationships.

-Email newsletters are a great way to update your customers on any company news or general updates, with a key objective of improving brand awareness and building those all important relationships.
-Think of it as a monthly round up.
-A newsletter should include information which informs, benefits and entertains your subscribers in some way.
+Email newsletters are a great way to update your customers on any company news or general updates, with a key objective of improving brand awareness and building those all-important relationships.
+Think of it as a monthly round-up.
+A newsletter should include information which informs, benefits, and entertains your subscribers in some way.
 It may include new product releases, promotions or useful blog content.